brettcannon/dotconfig/vim/README.md

 - `O` -- New line above the current line
 - `D` -- Delete to the end of the line
 - `J` -- Merge with the line below
+- `y` -- Yank/copy

+# Tips
+- Select all: `ggVG` (go to the beginning of the file, enter visualization mode, go to the end of the file)